-Green Infrastructure is our Nation’s natural life support system – an interconnected network of protected land and water that supports native species, maintains natural ecological processes, sustains air and water resources and contributes to the health and quality of life for America’s communities and people.
+Green infrastructure is more than a bioswale or green roof, it is a multi-scale network of ecological features and systems that provide environmental, economic, and social benefits within our built infrastructure.
+Green infrastructure is our Nation’s natural life support system – an interconnected network of protected land and water that supports native species, maintains natural ecological processes, sustains air and water resources and contributes to the health and quality of life for America’s communities and people.

-Most land and water conservation initiatives in the United States are reactive not proactive; haphazard not systematic; piecemeal not holistic; single-scale not multi-scale, single-purpose not multi-functional.
 Current conservation efforts often focus on individual pieces of land, limiting their conservation benefits to the environment and human health.
-Identifying and planning for Green Infrastructure – multi-purpose green space networks – provides a framework for smart conservation and smart growth.
+Identifying and planning for green infrastructure provides a framework for smart conservation and smart growth.
+Regional councils are critical to the green infrastructure movement because they are in the unique position to convene stakeholders, conduct strategic planning, and implement projects to accomplish sustainable outcomes.

 Roadmap to Green Infrastructure in the Federal Agencies

 NARC and VT created the Green Infrastructure & Forestry Toolkit (GIFT) website to assist both novice and expert local governments in developing a regional green infrastructure system.
 GIFT is designed to be a one-stop-shop for information and resources on green infrastructure and urban forestry.
 Featuring a series of essential guides, outreach templates, calculators, GIS mapping tools, and case studies, GIFT makes green infrastructure planning easily accessible to communities nationwide.